aj-valentine/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-Analysis Using JavaScript, GeoJSON APIs, HTML and CSS
+Analysis Using JavaScript, GeoJSON APIs, Leaflet, HTML and CSS

 ## Overview of the Earthquakes Map Analysis :earth_americas: